Avuxo/wa2/README.md

 ## FAQ
 **Q**: When I start the game with the subtitle patch present, it's just a black screen.

 **A**: You need to install the [D3D9 enduser runtime](https://www.microsoft.com/en-us/download/details.aspx?id=8109).
-You can also start with Win7 compatibility mode.
+If that does not work, try the [D3D9 SDK](https://www.microsoft.com/en-us/download/details.aspx?id=6812).
+Finally, you can also start with Win7 compatibility mode.
+Each solved this issue on different setups on different setups.
+Some combination of all 3 got it working for everyone.
+If worst comes to worst, you can just delete d3d9.dll from the White Album 2 directory and it will start without the subtitle functionality (this is only used for audio-only sections of the game).

 **Q**: When I'm skipping around sometimes subtitle timings get messed up.